-Figure 7-3 – Electricity meter and gas meter supporting remote meter reading
+Figure 7-3 – Electricity meter and gas meter supporting AMR

 The shortcomings of collecting data manually include high cost of human resources and inefficiency of data collection.
-However, updating all meters to support remote reading is very expensive.
-In a home, there are various household energy-consumption equipment such as lightbulbs, chargers, air conditioners/fans, refrigerator, electric/gas water heater, gas stove, etc. It is too expensive to add . the module for metering and communication for many cheap devices such as lightbulbs.
-The necessity to do this is still open to discuss.
-Thus, in practice, one metering device is often used to meter the energy consumption data of one device group and most metering devices are still needed to collect data manuallyy for the lack of communication module.
+However, updating all meters to support AMR is very expensive.
+In a home, there are various household energy-consumption equipment such as lightbulbs, chargers, air conditioners/fans, refrigerator, electric/gas water heater, gas stove, etc. It is unnecessary to add meters for each device.
+Thus, in practice, one metering device is often used to measure the energy consumption data of one device group and most metering devices are still needed to collect data manually.

-For an EMS system, the device diversity on metering capacity and data collection method is taken fully into account when collecting energy consumption data.
+For a user-side EMS system, the device diversity on metering capacity and data collection method must be fully taken into account.

 7.2 Supported energy control device

-An energy control device can change the state(s) of one or multiple energy-consumption equipment.
+An energy control device can prevent or change the transmission of energy thus change the state(s) of one or multiple energy-consumption devices.

-The supported energy control devices include:
+Energy control devices can be classified based on the number of controlled devices, the way of control and the granularity of control.

+According to the number of controlled devices, there are two types of energy control devices:

+Energy control device which controls one device.
+For example, one power switch controls one light bulb, i.e., one-to-one mode.

+Energy control device which controls one set of devices.
+For example, one power switch controls one set of light bulbs, i.e., one-to-many mode.

+According to the way of control, there are two types of energy control devices: Energy control devices which are manually operated.
+For example, one conventional power switch and one gas switch shown in Figure 7-4.

+Energy control devices which can be operated automatically and remotely.
+For example, user controls on-off state of the smart sockets and smart appliances remotely as shown in Figure 7-5.

+According to the granularity of control, there are two types of energy control devices:

-control devices which control the “on” an “off” states of the energy-consumption equipment,.
+Energy control devices which control the “on” an “off” states of the energy-consumption equipment.

-control devices which fine-tune the consumed energy of energy-consumption equipment.
+Energy control devices which fine-tune the consumed energy of energy-consumption equipment.
 For example, adjusting the temperature setting of a room changes the consumed energy of the air conditioner in that room.

-control devices each of which controls one energy-consumption equipment (one-to-one control mode).
-For example, one power switch controls one light bulb.

-control devices each of which controls a group of energy-consumption equipment (one-to-many control mode).
-For example, one power switch controls a set of light bulbs at the same time.

-control devices which can only be controlled manually.
-For example, ordinary power switch and gas switch shown in Figure 7-4.

-control devices which support remote control on the energy-consumption equipment.
-For example, user controls on-off state of the smart sockets and smart appliances remotely as shown in Figure 7-5.